 Here’s what you need to know about Amber Guyger:

-According to the affidavit, Botham Jean’s apartment number was 1478 and Guyger lived one floor below him in apartment 1378.
+According to an arrest affidavit, Botham Jean’s apartment number was 1478 and Guyger lived one floor below him in apartment 1378.
 The apartments are “in most ways identical or extremely similar to the exterior surroundings, structure, and description of each other,” the document says.
+One key way they were not the same: Jean had a bright red floor mat outside his apartment, and Guyger did not.

 The affidavit says that Jean was home alone when a uniformed Guyger, who had just ended her shift, arrived at the complex and parked on its fourth floor, which corresponds to the floor Jean lived on, not Guyger.
 Guyger “entered the building and walked down the fourth floor hallway to what she thought was her apartment,” the affidavit says.
 “She inserted a unique door key, with an electronic chip, into the door key hole.”